timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - Check the command syntax against the examples in this manual
 - Try the same command again - sometimes temporary issues resolve themselves

-#### SD Card Issues
+#### Micro SD Card Issues

-**Problem:** The TS Pico can't see your SD card or reports SD card errors.
+**Problem:** The TS Pico can't see your micro SD card or reports micro SD card errors.

 **Troubleshooting steps:**
-1. **Check physical connection:** Ensure the SD card is fully inserted
+1. **Check physical connection:** Ensure the micro SD card is fully inserted
 2. **Try removing and reinserting:** Sometimes cards need to be reseated
-3. **Check the card in a computer:** Verify the SD card works in a regular computer
+3. **Check the card in a computer:** Verify the micro SD card works in a regular computer (with adapter if needed)
-4. **Check formatting:** Ensure the SD card is formatted as FAT32
+4. **Check formatting:** Ensure the micro SD card is formatted as FAT32

-**If the SD card works in a computer but not in the TS Pico:**
+**If the micro SD card works in a computer but not in the TS Pico:**
-- Try a different SD card to rule out compatibility issues
+- Try a different micro SD card to rule out compatibility issues
-- Check that the SD card isn't write-protected
+- Check that the micro SD card isn't write-protected
-- Ensure the SD card isn't corrupted
+- Ensure the micro SD card isn't corrupted

 ### File Operation Problems